10 steps for creating a stellar co-op or condo board application

 It’s your job to gather all the documentation, but a broker can help you file and ensure it is free of omissions.

-Usually, there are one or two rounds of back-and-forths between the broker and the buyer, says Ari Harkov, an agent at Brown Harris Stevens.
+Usually, there are one or two rounds of back-and-forths between the broker and the buyer, according to Ari Harkov, an agent at Brown Harris Stevens.
 But if you are well organized, you can reduce the time between the offer and closing.

 2. Follow the checklist and don’t leave gaps

-It's imperative to know what to include—and what not to include.
-A management company or brokerage will send you a guide explaining exactly what you need to have in your package.
+It's imperative to know what to include.
+A management company or brokerage will send you a guide outlining exactly what you need in your package, so start there.
+Your broker can also provide samples of application documents to help you get oriented, so you can request any necessary statements from financial institutions.

-You should also have your broker contact the seller’s agent to find out exactly how the board wants the package delivered (e.g., via email or secure online platform), what software is being used, and to whom it will be sent.
+Once you know what you need, have your broker contact the seller’s agent to confirm how the board wants the package delivered, whether via email or a secure online platform, as well as the software being used and the named recipient.
 This way, you can get organized by scanning documents and having them ready to upload.

-The bottom line: Include everything asked for, but don't put in more than you need.
-Photos are a big no-no. "We don't care what your house in the Hamptons looks like, and we don't really care what you look like," says one Upper East Side co-op board treasurer.
+The bottom line: Include everything requested, but don't add more than you need.
+Photos are a big no-no. "We don't care what your house in the Hamptons looks like, and we don't really care what you look like," said one Upper East Side co-op board treasurer.

-The board typically requests two years of tax returns along with your most recent bank statement and stock/ retirement account reports.
+That usually means two years of tax returns along with your most recent bank statements and stock and retirement account reports, though requirements vary from building to building.

 4. Include a cover letter and table of contents

-"The cover letter should explain who you are, your income, what your post-closing assets are, and your debt-to-income ratio.
-So if a board member doesn't want to read the whole package, they can get everything they need from these two parts," Harkov says.
+"The cover letter should explain who you are, your income, what your post-closing assets are, and your debt-to-income ratio," Harkov said, adding that if a board member doesn't want to read the whole package, they can get everything they need from these two parts.

 5. Don't leave any blanks

-One common mistake made by buyers paying cash is not showing that amount on the financial statement, which can leave the board wondering where the money is coming from.
+The goal is to preempt any questions—take cash buyers, for example: One common mistake is failing to show you have adequate funds on the financial statement, which can leave the board wondering where the money is coming from.

-The idea is to preempt any questions.
-For example, if you recently divorced, be prepared to provide detailed information about alimony payments, whether you give or receive them.
+The same applies if you are recently divorced; be prepared to provide detailed information about alimony payments, whether you paid or received them.

 6. Choose references wisely

-A Yorkville co-op board member puts it this way: "What separates one applicant from the next is the personal aspect—specifically, the recommendation letters.
-Because when it comes down to it, once we agree that the applicants have the financial capacity to make the purchase, we just want to see if they will make nice neighbors.
+A Yorkville co-op board member put it this way: "What separates one applicant from the next is the personal aspect—specifically, the recommendation letters.
+Because, when it comes down to it, once we agree that the applicants have the financial capacity to make the purchase, we just want to see if they will be good neighbors.
 Who are they asking to recommend them?
 Do the letters read like boilerplate, or do they tell me thoughtful information?"

-"The best letters are the ones that are genuine and actually written by someone else, but sometimes people need inspiration," she says.
+"The best letters are the ones that are genuine and actually written by someone else, but sometimes people need inspiration," she said.

-Providing a sample reference letter with the names redacted can be a helpful guide.
+Providing your references with sample letters can be a helpful.
 Or you could remind them of relevant details, such as when you planned a charity event together or took a weekend trip with the families in tow.
-"Not many people think about doing this to help their references get started," she adds.
+"Not many people think about doing this to help their references get started," she added.

-Harkov agrees that specificity is key.
-"You want your recommendations to include details like, 'She helped me when my kids were sick,’" he explains.
+Harkov agreed that specificity is key.
+"You want your recommendations to include details like, 'She helped me when my kids were sick,'" he explained.

 Read: "Here are 8 real co-op board reference letters from successful buyers" for more tips and takeaways.